 Customers who know their location and pick-up time in advance can minimize their chance of delay by calling ahead.

 Taxicab companies will accept reservations up to 24 hours or more in advance.
 Even a few hours' advance notice to the taxicab company can be beneficial when these common causes for delay exist.

 Only drivers who hold a current hacker's license issued by Fairfax County may operate a Fairfax County taxicab.
 Before an individual can apply to Fairfax County for a hack license, he or she must first contact one of the four authorized taxicab companies and request sponsorship.
 A prospective driver will receive an application to apply for a hacker's license when the taxicab company agrees to sponsor him or her.

 Sponsored individuals may submit their applications to the Regulation and Licensing Branch, located in Suite 127 of the Fairfax County Government Center.
 Applications are accepted Monday through Friday, 8:00 am to 4:00 pm.
-Applicants will be required to complete various forms, pay fees, and pass tests on English comprehension, and knowledge of Chapter 84.1 of the Fairfax County Code, regarding taxicab regulation.
+Applicants will be required to complete various forms, pay fees, and pass a test on knowledge of Chapter 84.1 of the Fairfax County Code, regarding taxicab regulation.